Cadasta/cadasta-docs/en/08-XLSForms.md

 ![](/assets/minimum-choices.png)

-For example, the `respondent` entries Group, Individual an d Corporation (A2 - A4) correspond with this dropdown menu in the Add Relationship popup:
+For example, the `respondent` entries Group, Individual and Corporation (A2 - A4 in the image above) correspond with this dropdown menu in the Add Relationship popup:

 ![](/assets/relationship-dropdown.png)

 The **Settings** tab shows you the `form_id` and title of the questionnaire.
 You'll use this ID when you set up data collection with ODK and GeoODK.

+Make sure all of the questionnaires in your organization have unique form IDs.
+Otherwise, they won't load.
+Also be sure to create names that start with lowercase letters and contain no spaces.

 ### The Standard Questionnaire {#standard-form}